757-301-1161

 In 2021, I moved to Virginia Beach with my excitable golden retriever, Addy, who loves hiking, swimming, and trick training.

-Tristan demise dog trainer in Virginia Beach with black and white chihuahua
+Dog Trainer Tristan Demise from Virginia Beach kneeling with black and white chihuahua

 Tristan Demise